Assisted suicide: New Zealand

-Assisted suicide was decriminalised after a binding referendum in 2020 on New Zealand's End of Life Choice Act 2019.
+Assisted suicide was decriminalized after a binding referendum in 2020 on New Zealand's End of Life Choice Act 2019.
 The legislation provided for a year-long delay before it took effect on 6 November 2021.
 Under Section 179 of the Crimes Act 1961, it is illegal to 'aid and abet suicide' and this will remain the case outside the framework established under the End of Life Choice Act.

 Norway

 Assisted suicide is illegal in Norway.
 It is considered murder and is punishable by up to 21 years imprisonment.

 Portugal

 The Law n.º 22/2023, of 22 May, legalized physician-assisted death, which can be done by physician-assisted suicide and euthanasia.
 Physician-assisted death can only be permitted to adults, by their own decision, who are experiencing suffering of great intensity and who have a permanent injury of extreme severity or a serious and incurable disease.

 The law is not yet in force, because the government has to regulate it first.
 It states in Article 31 that the regulation must be approved within 90 days of the publishing of the law, which would have been 23 August 2023.
 However, the regulation has not yet been approved by the government.
 According to Article 34, the law will only enter into force 30 days after the regulation is published.
 On 24 November 2023, the Ministry of Health said the regulation of the law would be the responsibility of the new government elected in the 10 March 2024 elections.
+As of 1 May 2026, the regulation has not yet been drafted and approved.
+The centre-right government considers that conditions are not yet right to move forward, citing a lack of "legal certainty" and decisions by the Constitutional Court as the main obstacles.
+The legislation, published on 25 May 2023, allows for medically assisted death in cases of serious and incurable illness or permanent injury of extreme severity.
+However, several provisions were deemed unconstitutional, which, according to the government, affected central elements of the legislation.
+The government understands that this is a matter of high ethical, legal, and clinical sensitivity, requiring prudence before any progress is made.